Peanut milk: Water footprint

 Though little research has been done on the sustainability of peanut milk itself (due to lack of mass-production), there is information available on the sustainability of peanuts.
 Peanut production is mainly concentrated in drier climates like in the Mideast and Midwest parts of the U.S. Peanuts in comparison to other nuts are the most water-efficient nut, as it takes around 3.2 gallons of water to produce one ounce of peanuts.
 This is because of its compact plant structure and its ability to grow underground, as it takes less biomass to intake water.
 The peanut plant also keeps water intake to a minimum through its vine's growth structure, allowing for a microclimate conserving water.

 The following is an illustrated graph, showing the water usage of the 4 most harvested nuts in America.

 Carbon footprint

 Peanuts have the lowest carbon emissions among popular USA nuts, allowing for sustainable farming.
 Peanuts are also unique compared to other nuts, as they improve soil composition and benefit other crops around them.

 Nutritional value

 Researchers developed a vitamin and mineral fortified infant formula that used peanut milk as a source of protein, fat and food energy.
 When compared to other plant-based milks, peanut milk has one of the highest protein and fat contents, allowing for a creamier milk.
 The macro nutrients in a cup of peanut milk include the following:

 Controversially, lectins, which are found in soy, peanuts, and other beans, may limit glucose absorption in the intestine, hence affecting total calorie consumption.

 Uses

-Peanut milk is generally used as a dairy substitute for items such as coffee creamer, peanut soup, yogurt, parfait, or by itself.
+Peanut milk is generally used as a dairy substitute for items such as coffee creamer, peanut soup, yogurt, parfait, cheese, tofu, or by itself.